StanfordASL/asl-tb3-utils/scripts/README.md

 ## Automatic Installation

-1. If your your Ubuntu 22.04 has less than 8GB RAM, you need to increase swap size by running the following command
+1. If your Ubuntu 22.04 has less than 8GB RAM, you need to increase swap size by running the following command

     ```bash